microsoft/TypeScript-New-Handbook/Everyday Types.md

 ## Common Built-in Types

-We'll start by reviewing the most basic and common types you encounter when writing JavaScript or TypeScript code.
+We'll start by reviewing the most basic and common types you might encounter when writing JavaScript or TypeScript code.
 These will later form the core "building blocks" of more complex types.

 ### `string`, `number`, and `boolean`